School of Journalism and Communication Contact Information

 The community of scholars and practitioners in the University of Oregon School of Journalism and Communication (SOJC) believe in our mission of developing critical, creative thinkers dedicated to ethical and innovative storytelling.
 Our curricular emphasis melds liberal arts studies with professional acumen, a sensibility that tracks with our goal of leveraging theory and practice to best prepare our students for the challenges of the 21st century.
 We help students become thinkers and makers, focusing more on perspective for a robust career than only a first-job mindset.

-The SOJC offers four majors and three minors: Advertising (major), Journalism (major), Public Relations (major), and Media Studies (major).
-The SOJC minors include Media Studies, Science Communication, and Game Studies.
-Advertising, Journalism, and Public Relations programs are under the accreditation authority of the Accrediting Council on Education in Journalism and Communication (ACEJMC).
+The SOJC offers four majors (Advertising, Journalism, Public Relations, and Media Studies) and four minors (Documentary Film Production, Game Studies, Media Studies, and Science Communication).
+All SOJC majors must either also complete a UO minor or have a second UO/non-SOJC major.
+The Advertising, Journalism, and Public Relations programs are under the accreditation authority of the Accrediting Council on Education in Journalism and Communication (ACEJMC).
 The ACEJMC accrediting standards are used to develop curriculum and assess our strengths in offering courses and programs.
-Accreditation visits occur every six years with the next one scheduled for January 2025.
+Accreditation visits occur every six years with the next one scheduled for January 2031.

 Transfer Credit